paulsp01/AI-CHAT-APP/README.md

 ![Screenshot (738)](https://github.com/user-attachments/assets/e3e000c3-f41d-4feb-be17-e46b1abe5fd2)
 ⚫after creating project you click project files and you can see code editor with project
 ![Screenshot (740)](https://github.com/user-attachments/assets/1c141f64-2ecf-473b-93ca-9d5cb430007b)
+⚫Now you click install button this will install all the dependecies of this project after in complete installation you will show a popup complete nstallation
 ![Screenshot (741)](https://github.com/user-attachments/assets/c28bf78e-32ee-411c-ac85-f2bdf97ab1f6)
+⚫Now you will click Run button to show the output
 ![Screenshot (742)](https://github.com/user-attachments/assets/a71c2a1c-996b-4b38-99c9-e7b8eeca11c7)